I have an appointment at LMH Health. What should I expect? | Learn More

-Treatment of primary myelofibrosis in patients without symptoms is usually watchful waiting.
+Treatment of primary myelofibrosis in patients without signs or symptoms is usually watchful waiting.

-Treatment of primary myelofibrosis in patients with other symptoms may include the following:
+Treatment of primary myelofibrosis in patients with other signs or symptoms may include the following:

-Treatment of essential thrombocythemia in patients younger than 60 years who have no symptoms and an acceptable platelet count is usually watchful waiting.
+Treatment of essential thrombocythemia in patients younger than 60 years who have no signs or symptoms and an acceptable platelet count is usually watchful waiting.
 Treatment of other patients may include the following: